darbyatNE/ds5020_mlp_project/README.md

 * This project is provided to showcase a method designed for classification, recognition, prediction and approximation.

-* To get started with regression type "make plot" in the command line
+* To get started with regression type "make regression" in the command line

 * Repo Directories:
     - data: contains the data files for the regression/mlp models